What Is Digital Addiction & How To Get Help

 Harmful Effects of Digital Addiction

-If you are struggling with digital addiction, it can be tempting to think, “It’s just me and my computer (or my smartphone), so why is it a problem?”
+If you are struggling with digital addiction, it can be tempting to think, “It’s just me and my device, so why is it a problem?”

-But like any addictive behavior, digital addiction is a big claim on your time and attention.
-For every hour you spend scrolling social media, surfing the internet, or using smartphone apps, an hour is lost that could be spent in your work, your spiritual and emotional development, or with people you care about.
+Like any addictive behavior, digital addiction is a big claim on your time and attention.
+For every hour you spend scrolling social media, surfing the internet, or using apps, an hour is lost that could be spent in your work, your spiritual and emotional development, or with people you care about.

 Think back to the last time you were with friends or family.
-Can you remember how much time you spent talking to them versus looking at your phone or computer screen?
+Can you remember how much time you spent talking to them versus looking at your phone?

 Addiction to digital devices or internet use also has a negative impact on the mind and body.
 You might be experiencing: